 Now I don't think the ICE-100 makes better ice cream than the Whynter ICM-15LS.
 The Whynter ICM-15LS generally adds quite a lot of air to the mixture (47%).
 And while the ICE-100 comes with two dashers allowing you to vary the overrun, both add less air than the Whynter ICM-15LS (36 and 19%).

 So if you like lighter, fluffier ice creams consider the Whynter ICM-15LS.
 And if you like denser, thicker ice creams consider the ICE-100.
 But both will have more or less the same degree of smoothness.

 The Cuisinart ICE-100 is more or less the same price as the Whynter ICM-15LS, so I would say it comes down to what type of ice cream you prefer and your confidence in the Whynter brand and the Foshan Nordika manufacturing quality.

-The Whynter ICM-15LS has a lot of positive online reviews.
+The Whynter ICM-15LS [Amazon] has a lot of positive online reviews.
 And it is a good ice cream maker.

 However, the reality is: it's just another Foshan Nordika manufactured ice cream maker.
 And all the Foshan Nordika ice cream makers seem to have the same technical specifications and build quality.

 This is reflected in the cost prices from Foshan Nordika: they all cost more or less the same, varying between $94 and $120.
 And the price variations seem to have more to do with the differences in the control panels than anything else.

 So, bearing in mind that there are other Foshan Nordika ice cream makers like the Knox Gear, that are usually significantly cheaper than the Whynter ICM-15LS and in my tests at least, performed better than the Whynter ICM-15LS, it's difficult to recommend the Whynter ICM-15LS without reservation.